 Two additional and highly complex proposed price formation rules were issued in 2017.
 The first one is on the setting of prices by fast-start resources.
 The second one is on “uplift” payments to generators whose costs are not recovered through LMPs that proposes to continue to allow the allocation of such costs to load in some RTOs, even when load was not the cause of such uplift.
 FERC in late 2017 terminated the proposed fast-start resource pricing rule in response to requests to allow for individual RTO flexibility, and instead opened three investigations into whether PJM, NYISO, and SPP should amend their tariffs to allow fast-start resources to set the price with greater frequency and expand the range of costs included in their offers.
 In 2018, FERC issued a final rule on uplift that did not address the allocations and instead only required additional data on uplift to be provided by the RTOs, which APPA supports.
-Meanwhile, PJM has been developing price formation rule changes that have been opposed by many stakeholders and the market monitor because these rule changes would likely increase energy prices without sufficient justification.
+Meanwhile, PJM in late March proposed a series of price formation rule changes that were opposed by many stakeholders and the market monitor because these rule changes are projected to increase energy prices without sufficient justification.

 American Public Power Association Position

-APPA has long had concerns about RTO markets, particularly related to cost to electricity customers and market manipulation.
+APPA has long had concerns about RTO markets, particularly related to the costs to electricity customers and market manipulation.
 In recent years, the Association has focused intensely on the problematic mandatory capacity markets operated by the Eastern RTOs.
 As discussed above, many questions have been raised about whether these markets can provide reasonably priced and reliable long-term service to electricity customers, and whether the rules will interfere with public power’s ability to procure resources needed to serve its customers.
 In response, APPA developed a proposal to replace these mandatory capacity markets with voluntary capacity markets that will create more opportunities for states and public power utilities to procure needed resources at a more reasonable cost.